logic-and-learning-lab/Popper/README.md

 Moreover, there are often cases where we want to reduce the number of answers from a query.
 For instance, calling the `length` predicate with only variables leads to an infinite set of answers.

-To make things easier, Popper supports **optional** direction annotations A direction annotation is of the form `direction(p,(d1,d2,...,dk)` for a predicate symbol `p` with arity `k`, where each `di` is either `in` or `out`.
+To make things easier, Popper supports **optional** direction annotations.
+A direction annotation is of the form `direction(p,(d1,d2,...,dk)` for a predicate symbol `p` with arity `k`, where each `di` is either `in` or `out`.
 An `in` variable must be ground when calling the relation.
 By contrast, an `out` variable need not be ground.